BadMomber/stefantruehl.github.io/_posts/2018-xx-xx-latexEnvSetup.md

 It is available for all major operating systems.
 You will find how tos for installing it on your machine on the [project's website](https://www.tug.org/texlive/ "TeX Live Website").

+#### Remark: Different Versions Available?
+Go Full!
+Depending on your operating system, TeX Live may be available in different versions, each bringing a different set of packages.
+I would recommend to go for a full installation, as this will prevent any trouble with missing packages later.
+As an example, for Fedora 27, the full installation package is called *texlive-scheme-full* and is available for installation from the standard repositories by using *dnf*.
+For Ubuntu the package's name seems to be *texlive-full* according to [this](https://packages.ubuntu.com/search?keywords=texlive).
+For Windows the installer will ask for the kind of installation it is supposed to do.

 Here is an overview of links to install tutorials per operating system:

 #### Linux Setup